RoSPA Awards – Frequently Asked Questions

 Q: We think the advised award result is incorrect.
 What should we do?

 A: You will need to submit a formal Grade Review Request.
 These will be considered after the initial judging phase has been completed, in April.
-Presentation of awards for entries requesting Grade Review will normally be deferred from the May ceremonies to the RoSPA Scotland ceremony in September or alternatively any award can be posted.
+Presentation of awards for entries requesting Grade Review will normally be deferred to the RoSPA Scotland ceremony in September or alternatively any award can be posted.

 Grade Review Requests must be received in writing within 5 working days of result notification.
 A short statement is required of why the grade is considered incorrect, along with additional payment for one of the following Review options: